airlanggarasyad/starting_data_science/README.md

 # starting_data_science
-A list of commonly used syntax on data science in python
+A list of commonly used syntax for data science in python